Join Wisconsin’s Foster Families — Make a Difference Today

 Why Parenting Foster Children Is Different – And Why That Matters

-If you’re considering becoming a Wisconsin foster parent, you might imagine that parenting a foster child is much like parenting any other child, just with a bit more patience and compassion.
-You might believe that "love is enough".
-But the truth is, foster parenting often requires an entirely different mindset.
-It isn’t just about providing a loving home; it’s about helping a child heal.
+If you’re considering becoming a Wisconsin foster parent, you might imagine that parenting a foster child is much like parenting any other child, just with a bit more patience and lots of compassion.
+That's partly true.
+But it's critical to understand the many differences and how foster parenting often requires an entirely different mindset.

 Wisconsin Foster Kids Have a Different Starting Point

-As a result, foster children often present as younger than their age, especially emotionally.
 For instance, a ten-year-old may seem like a six-year-old in terms of emotional regulation, or a teen may struggle with trust and boundaries in ways that seem more appropriate for a much younger child.

 That’s not immaturity.
 That's not a kid being difficult.
 That’s survival.

-Understanding Development Through Attachment
+Understanding Foster Kids - Development Through Attachment

 Think for a moment about how babies learn to understand themselves and the world.
 A newborn doesn't know the difference between hunger, tiredness, or discomfort.
 All it knows is that something feels wrong.
 So, it cries.